-To begin, he asked the class how many of them were in school “to party” and roughly, 20 hands went up.
+To begin, he asked the class how many of them were in school “to party,” and roughly, 20 hands went up.
 Very few of us were surprised at this result.
 Next, he asked, how many were looking for a spouse – about 12 or so hands appeared.
-When he asked about not knowing what else we wanted to do after high school, about 10 or so students responded.
-Next, he asked “to get a degree to get a good job” and about 25 hands went up.
+When he asked about not knowing what else we wanted to do after high school, about ten or so students responded.
+Next, he asked “to get a degree to get a good job,” and about 25 hands went up.
 No surprise there.
-Lastly, he asked the class how many were here “to learn” and I raised my hand.
+Lastly, he asked the class how many were here “to learn,” and I raised my hand.
 I quickly looked around, as my hand was the only one raised.
-I think he was surprised too and nodded to me as to say there’s nothing wrong with having a strong desire to learn.
-At that moment, I realized this was the first time he had conducted such a poll and my guess told me he was surprised at the results.
-I’m guessing too he probably expected more students to say they were here to “learn” and a strong “thirst for knowledge”.
-My guess is that would not be the only time he was surprised while teaching at the university.
+I think he was surprised too, and nodded to me as to say there’s nothing wrong with having a strong desire to learn.
+At that moment, I realized this was the first time he had conducted such a poll, and my guess told me he was surprised at the results.
+I’m guessing, too, that he probably expected more students to say they were here to “learn” and have a strong “thirst for knowledge”.
+I guess that would not be the only time he was surprised while teaching at the university.

-Sad to hear Professor Baumgardner had passed last year (2017).
-What a great man and effective teacher.
+Sad to hear Professor Baumgardner passed last year (2017).
+What a great man and an effective teacher.
 May he rest in peace.